 Sit down and research your options before you begin.
 Choose a structure that works for you, and have it medically supervised.
 Since quitting alcohol can involve withdrawal, or “detox,” it’s best to have a medical professional oversee it—even if you do it solo.

 Otherwise, think things through in general.
 What will you do when you feel the urge to drink?
 Who will you call if you need support?
 Will you join a program or quit drinking at home?
 Know what you want your relationship with alcohol to look like going forward, make a long-term plan, and be prepared to stick with it.

 2. Know Your Why

 Before you get started, take some time to reflect on the reasons you want to cut back or quit.
-Perhaps you want to be a better parent, you want to feel healthier, or you want to be better at your job.
+Perhaps you want to be a better parent, or you want to be better at your job.
+Take a look at how alcohol is affecting your health, and come up with some wellness goals to motivate you.
 Write these goals down and carry them with you, so you have a reminder when the going gets rough.